Be Allergy Ready For School

 Tip #3 — Get Some Emergency Medicine

 If medication is needed to control your child’s allergy then request an additional prescription from your doctor.
-You should have allergy medicine at school as well as home to minimize the chance of a life-threatening allergic reaction.
+You should have allergy medicine at school as well as home to minimise the chance of a life-threatening allergic reaction.

-The medication should be labeled, readily available, and all necessary personnel should know where it is stored.
+The medication should be labelled, readily available, and all necessary personnel should know where it is stored.
 Depending on the school your child attends, the best place to store the medicine will differ.
-For example – if they go to high school and have several teachers in different classrooms, carrying it in their schoolbag would be best.
+For example — if they go to high school and have several teachers in different classrooms, carrying it in their schoolbag would be best.

 On the other hand, if a school nurse is available then they should take care of it.
 Both your child and their teachers should know exactly how to access the medicine in case of an emergency.